For the past 22 years, representatives from Citizens for Space Exploration have traveled to Washington, D.C.,

 "NASA must have a clear mission and multi-year funding to accomplish that mission," stated Bob Mitchell, BAHEP president.
 He continued,

 "Other countries such as China and India are increasing their space exploration funding.
 This country - Congress - must provide adequate

 investment in space exploration in order to ensure national security and America's preeminence in space.
 Investing in NASA is vital to

 the nation's economy and leadership.
 Congress and this nation cannot afford to do otherwise."

 Much of CSE's continued success is due to the team effort of the CSE Steering Committee and many others who play important supportive roles.

-exploration encourages science, technology, engineering, and math (STEM) education, while improving our quality of life."
+science, technology, engineering, and math, (STEM) education, while improving our quality of life."

 Braun heads Command Center